WorldFishCenter/peskas.timor.data.pipeline/README.md

 The parameters that determine how the pipeline is run are specified in [`inst/conf.yml`](https://github.com/WorldFishCenter/peskas.timor.data.pipeline/blob/main/inst/conf.yml).
+This file can be accessed using `system.file("conf.yml",package="peskas.timor.data.pipeline")`.
 Using this file, as opposed to, for example, including them in the code, allows us to easily switch parameters depending on the environment.
 We use the [config](https://github.com/rstudio/config) package to read the configuration file.
 We use three different environments (see below).
 To